hannesdelbeke/brain/buttonizer.md

-Buttonizer is a [[tool launcher]] where users can easily add their own commands.
+Buttonizer is a [[tool launcher]] where users can easily add their own commands and easily run them by clicking a [[button]].

+## inspiration
-It's very similar to a [[Maya shelf]]
+- It's very similar to a [[Maya shelf]]
+- Buttonizer is similar to [[Maya quick launcher]].
+But Buttonizer has buttons instead of a search box.
+And it supports creating lists, and editing commands.

-similar to [[Maya quick launcher]] but with buttons, not a search box similar to a toolbox, but commands
+- similar to a toolbox, but commands

 ## Dev
 [github](https://github.com/hannesdelbeke/buttonizer)